faassen/secretweblog_zola/content/posts/zope-foundation-accepting-student-applications-in-the-google-summer-of-code.md

 tags = ["zope foundation"]
 +++

-# Zope Foundation accepting student applications in the Google Summer of Code

 Are you a student and are you interested to hack on Zope, the ZODB or Grok for the summer?
 Do you want to be helped by an expert mentor?
 And get money and a t-shirt?
 The Zope Foundation is participating in the